andreadepolis/andreadepolis.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---
 <div style="text-align: justify">
-Welcome to my research website.<br> I am a PhD candidate in Finance & Econometrics at <a href="https://www.wbs.ac.uk" target="_blank" rel="noopener noreferrer"> Warwick Business School</a>.
-My research interests cover applied macroeconomics and financial econometrics, with a focus on non-linear and non-Gaussian time series, and density forecasting.
-I worked as Ph.D.
+Welcome to my research website.<br> I am a Research Associate at the <a href="https://www.escoe.ac.uk" target="_blank">Economic Statistics Centre of Excellence</a> (ESCoE) and at the Department of Economics of the <a href="https://www.strath.ac.uk/business/economics/" target+""> University of Strathclyde</a>.
+I recently obtained my PhD in Finance & Econometrics from <a href="https://www.wbs.ac.uk" target="_blank" rel="noopener noreferrer"> Warwick Business School</a>.
+My research interests cover Bayesian econometrics, applied macroeconomics and financial econometrics, with a focus on non-linear and non-Gaussian time series.
+Previously, I worked as Ph.D.
 Trainee at the DG-Research of the <a href="https://www.ecb.europa.eu/home/html/index.en.html" target="_blank" rel="noopener noreferrer"> European Central Bank</a>, and at the Monetary Policy and Economic Outlook Directorate of the <a href="https://www.bancaditalia.it/homepage/index.html?com.dotmarketing.htmlpage.language=1" target="_blank" rel="noopener noreferrer">Bank of Italy</a>.
 I was also a Senior Economist at <a href="https://www.now-casting.com/home" target="_blank" rel="noopener noreferrer"> NowCasting Economics Ltd</a>.
 </div>